List of Digimon Adventure characters: Film antagonists

 Parrotmon is a large bird Digimon, who invaded Highton View Terrace in 1996.
 He is defeated by Greymon, but his presence led to higher powers in the Digital World to choose the eight DigiDestined.
 He appears in the first part of Digimon: The Movie.
-14 years later, in Digimon Adventure: Last Evolution Kizuna another Parrotmon appear in the real world though it is defeated by MetalGreymon, Angewomon, Angemon, and WereGarurumon.
+This flashback was later visited in two episodes.
+Fourteen years later, in Digimon Adventure: Last Evolution Kizuna, another Parrotmon appear in the real world though it is defeated by MetalGreymon, Angewomon, Angemon, and WereGarurumon.

 In the 2020 Adventure series, he appears out of the sky to attack MetalGreymon.
 During the fight, Parrotmon digivolves to Eaglemon when he was struck by MoonMillenniummon's dark power.
 Following a brutal battle, Eaglemon was destroyed by WarGreymon.